-The immediate access road (Nyeri Road) is tarmacked and well connected to other roads and therefore the site is well accessible.
+The immediate access path is all weather and joins the tar surfaced Kiambu Road near Delta Petrol Station at Thindiqua and therefore the site is well accessible.

 Source: Site Survey

 2.3.2 Sewer system

 The area is served by a public sewer line.
 The sewer system reticulation has been effectively designed in the proposed plans and will be connected to each unit and to the public sewer line.